Tutorial

 Activating environments

-file in an environment directory of a workload is a marker to, and provides configuration for, ArgoCD, our GitOps deployment manager.
+The presence of a config.json file in an environment directory of a workload is a marker to, and provides configuration for, ArgoCD, our GitOps deployment manager.
 This file tells Argo to deploy the kubernetes configuration present in that directory.
-Unused environments will have their config.json
+Unused environments will have their config.json files renamed to config.json.ignore.

 The cluster configuration assumes that only one deployment environment is active for any one infrastructure workload at a time.
 If this rule is violated, you will probably experience networking conflicts.